 This course is co-sponsored by the Shropshire Ornithological Society (Church Stretton branch) and the National Trust (Cardingmill Valley and the Shropshire Hills).

 Select a name in the list above to send an email to that instructor.

 Locations & Times

-Indoor sessions will meet in the National Trust’s Chalet Pavilion in the Cardingmill Valley [MAP], Church Stretton, at 7:30 p.m. on designated dates (see below).
-Tea, coffee and biscuits will be provided.
+Indoor sessions will meet in the National Trust’s Chalet Pavilion in the Cardingmill Valley, Church Stretton, at 7:30 p.m. on designated dates (see below).
+A map of the indoor meeting location, which can be panned, scrolled and zoomed, is available HERE: the meeting location is shown by an open orange arrow.
+(Maps of this type are provided in the appropriate website sections for all fieldtrip locations also.)
+Tea, coffee and biscuits will be provided during the break half-way through the class.
 For field trips, we will meet at 9:30 a.m. on designated Sunday mornings (see below) at the excursion destination.
 For environmental reasons, and because many of the parking spaces are small, car sharing is encouraged.

 Course Outline & Dates

-Once the course is underway, you can select the items in the “Topic” column below for further information about the field trip, including instructions on getting to the venue and, following the trip, a list of the bird species observed.
-For a consolidated list of species seen on all trips to date, see the “Course Bird List” section below.
+You can select the binocular icon in the “Topic” column below for further information about a field trip, including instructions on getting to the venue and a list of target birds.

 - Choosing and Using Binoculars and Scopes for Birding